How to Set Up SPF, DKIM and DMARC

 +allAllow everything❌ Dangerous

-⚠️ Important: The SPF record must exist only once in DNS.
+⚠️ One SPF record only: The SPF record must exist only once in DNS.
 If you have more than one TXT record starting with v=spf1, SPF will fail.

 Step 2 — Set Up DKIM